 Q. How many tickets will I receive?
-And where do I get my tickets for guests?
+And where do I get my tickets for guest?

-A: Each Graduate will receive 9 guest tickets.
-You are able to pick up your guest tickets at GradFest.
+A: Each Graduate will receive 7 guest tickets.
+You can get your tickets at GradFest.

 Q: How can I be sure my name will be listed in the Commencement program?

-Q: How long does the Commencement Ceremony last?
+Q: How long do the Commencement Ceremonies last?

-A: Typically, the Commencement Ceremony will last approximately two and a half hours.
+A: Typically, the Commencement Ceremonies will last approximately two and a half hours.

-Q: Who is the guest speaker for the Commencement ceremony?
+Q: Who is the guest speaker for the Commencement ceremonies?

 Q: Are tickets required for young children?